XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 2. Notice this call errors, reads the correctness of the propagation or handling code
 3. Repeat until we've read everything

 People like that as we can see all the places a function can exit, however the amount of exit points hardly matters.
 What matters is that did we exit the function because it succeeded, or because it failed?
-And if we exited the function because we failed, all that matters is we cleaned up properly and propagate the error object, and again, the exact error most of the time hardly matters, and the mind set of writing with exceptions reflects this.
+And if we exited the function because we failed, what matters is we cleaned up properly and propagate the error object.
+The mind set of writing with exceptions reflects this.
 1. Write the function as if it doesn't error, aka the happy path
 2. Write clean up code
 3. Decide if we want to handle any errors, if yes, put a try/catch on the entire function